50 Philippines Travel Tips

 9. Coffee is mostly available in 3-in-1 packets containing LOTS of sugar

 Brewed coffee is sometimes (but rarely) available.
 Creamer is sometimes offered but milk is very rare.
+One of the most useful of our Philippines travel tips is to carry your own unsweetened creamer if you want to avoid lots of sugar!

 10. Knives are not used at table, you will be presented with a fork and a spoon

 The use of the spoon is not always clear (especially if you have large chunks of meat on your plate), but it is good to remember that in more rural areas, cutlery is not used at all and locals use their hands to eat off their plate.
+You may want to carry your own portable cutlery.

 11. Paper napkins are tiny if present at all.

-It’s best to carry a packet of tissues or wet towels with you.
+In travel tips for the Philippines, we advise you to carry a packet of tissues or wet towels with you.

 12. Roosters crow all night, all morning and all day